netnutmike/screeps/README.md

 I am going to start putting details about my changes I upload here instead of in the commit messages.
 This will also be like a diary as to what I was thinking so in the future I can look and see why did some of the stupid things I did.

 ## 1-25-2017
-It has bene a long time since I put an update out.
-So logn I am not sure I can remember everything that has changed.
+It has been a long time since I put an update out.
+So long I am not sure I can remember everything that has changed.

 * There are 3 new roles called reserve, reserve2 and reserve3.
 They all will go to a room and reserve the controller of a room.
 All the roles are exactly the same, that way you can be reserving 3 rooms per one of your rooms.
 * role.attacker has been changed.
 It does more now than before.
 It looks for dangerous creeps first, then buildings, controllers, etc.  Then the innocent creeps.
 * I can now be building 2 creeps at the same time in one room.
 It will build on every available spawn in a room now.
 * I removed the defender role from creeps.manager.
 This is beacause of the next change and wanting to do the defender role to run with every clock tick.
 * I have setup the main routine to call the creeps.manager process once every 5 game ticks.
 I started to get excessive CPU errors and investigating what was doing it, the creeps manager doing all of the searches is what was causing the spikes.
-Now the CU bucket can build up for 4 of the game ticks.
+Now the CPU bucket can build up for 4 of the game ticks.
 * Attackers can now heal temselves if the have the healing body parts.

 ## 12-22-2016